 The Great Unknown

 The G2 Gallery is an award-winning nature and wildlife photography gallery that facilitates change by bringing attention to environmental issues through the persuasive power of photographic art.
 G2 shares this passion with both celebrated and emerging environmental photographers, who use the camera as a tool to inspire conservation.

 *This article by Thea Fiore-Bloom is a super-charged version of the one she wrote for Professional Artist Magazine ;The World’s Foremost Business Magazine for Artists, in the Spring 2017.

-Anything to add?
-Ever had good or no results from a press release you wrote?
+What’s been your experience writing or sending a press release?
 Please leave your thoughts below in the comments!